-In June 2018, the Board of Trustees approved PNWU to pursue a Doctor of Physical Therapy (DPT) Program.
-The DPT program received Candidate for Accreditation status from the Commission on Accreditation in Physical Therapy Education in November 2021 and will matriculate its first class in fall 2022.
+In June 2018, the Board of Trustees approved PNWU to pursue a doctor of physical therapy (DPT) program.
+PNWU received approval to add the DPT program by the WSAC and NWCCU in May 2021 making DPT the third degree program offered by PNWU.
+The DPT program received Candidate for Accreditation status from the Commission on Accreditation in Physical Therapy Education in November 2021 and matriculated its first class in fall 2022.